What is WUPA?

 How is WUPA made possible?

-The success of Wupa@Wanaruah has been possible because of the generosity of our sponsors.
-In 2015 we are pleased to have partnered with Coal and Allied and Glencore to bring you this year’s Wupa event.
+The success of Wupa@Wanaruah has been possible because of the generosity of our sponsors over the last 10 years.
+In 2018 we are pleased to have partnered with Mach Energy and Glencore to bring you this year’s Wupa event.